The 11 Best Back-to-School Subscription Boxes for Kids

-Now your kids can get excited about getting mail.
+Now your kids can get excited about getting mail, too.
 These subscription boxes for kids are full of surprises—and they’ll come straight to your door.

 These days, there’s a subscription box for just about everything, from fashion, beauty, and pretty much every kind of interest.
-Adults love getting a monthly or seasonal box of surprises, but the kids don’t have to feel left out.
-It turns out that there are a variety of subscription boxes for kids out there.
+Just like you, kids love to get a surprise in the mail on the regular and it turns out that there are a variety of subscription boxes for kids out there.
 They can stay on top of the latest trends with kids clothing subscription boxes, and they can also work on new projects with kids craft subscription boxes or STEM toy boxes.

 Here are some of our favorite kids subscription boxes—did we mention that they make good gifts, too?